openshift/jenkins/README.md

 | :-------------------------- | ------------------------ |
 |  `/var/lib/jenkins`         | Jenkins config directory |

-**Notice: When mouting a directory from the host into the container, ensure that the mounted directory has the appropriate permissions and that the owner and group of the directory matches the user UID or name which is running inside the container.**
+**Notice: When mounting a directory from the host into the container, ensure that the mounted directory has the appropriate permissions and that the owner and group of the directory matches the user UID or name which is running inside the container.**